visionwx/trickleai_prompts/nge_agent_generator.md

 ### Instruction:
 Your task is to:

-Step 1.
-Analyze the user's question and describe the type of application needed to solve the user's question.
+1. Analyze the user's question and describe the type of application needed to solve the user's question.

-Step 2.
-Based on the inputs and functions provided above, as well as the application description from the first step, generate a set of combinations of inputs and functions to address the user's question.
+2. Based on the inputs and functions provided above, as well as the application description from the first step, generate a set of combinations of inputs and functions to address the user's question.

 Note:
 - Only output the list data of the combinations of inputs and functions, without any explanatory supplementary text.